JMatoso/Imatex/README.md

 </a>

 ## Notes
-Render free server might not be enough to run the app properly, but you can still try.
+Render free instances might not be enough to run the app properly, but you can still try.
 Good Luck! :)